nrfconnect/sdk-nrf/samples/nrf9160/modem_trace_flash/README.rst

 However, it adds overhead for each SPI instruction, which causes an approximately 20% reduction in write performance.

 The sample uses the :ref:`nrfxlib:nrf_modem` to turn on and off the modem traces and also enable and disable the modem.
-In addition, it uses the :ref:`zephyr:uart_api` to send modem traces over UART1.
+In addition, it can use the :ref:`zephyr:uart_api` to dump the traces from flash to UART.
+Configure the ``nordic,modem-trace-uart`` device tree chosen node to the uart device to enable this feature.

 Flash space
 ===========